D3epDiv3r/Filesystem-Monitoring/README.md

 ```

-- The `start_file_on_login_path` this is the path to the __main.py__ file in this program on your PC.
-This variable is in needed to start the program automatically whenever you log into you system.
+- The `start_file_on_login_path` this is the path to the __main.py__ file of this program on your PC.
+This variable is needed to start the program automatically whenever you log into you system.

+To disable start-up functionality follow the instructions [Here](https://github.com/Chefcury1/Filesystem-Monitoring#disable-startup-functionality)

 ```Python
 start_file_on_login_path = "C:\\Users\\explo1\\Downloads\\filesystem_monitoring\\src\\main.py"
 ```

-To disable start-up functionality follow the instructions [Here](https://github.com/Chefcury1/Filesystem-Monitoring#disable-startup-functionality)

 - The `startup_path` this is the path to your PC's Startup directory.

     To find the Startup folder path -> press `WinKey + R`, then type `shell:startup` and hit `Enter` to bring up the path.

     <img src="assets/img/startup.JPG"> <img src="assets/img/startup_path.JPG">